siriobalmelli/nonredact/index.md

 but for one reason or another the video thing had bugs and I kept writing.

 The purpose is mostly to
-~publicly declare ideas for which I will be ridiculed in the future~ host those rants or notes which I may want to refer back to in the future.
+~~publicly declare ideas for which I will be ridiculed in the future~~ host those rants or notes which I may want to refer back to later.

 Everything in this repo is free for you to use should you find it helpful;
 though it is given without any warranty whatsoever.